 If seafood puts you off, try menu items like katsu (crumbed and fried meat), gyoza (dumplings), karaage chicken (fried chicken), yakitori (grilled meat on a stick), tempura (light batter & fried) or okonomiyaki (savoury pancake with fillings).
 You’ll find lots of street food items, my favourites were custard daifuku (mochi with custard and a strawberry on top, Sensoji has some good ones!), Menchi Katsu (mince and onion, crumbed and fried.
 Also a good one at Sensoji – google map search Menchi), Taiyaki (a fish-shaped pastry usually filled with red bean paste, sweet potato or custard.)
 Takoyaki (gooey octopus balls – delicious!), Senbei (rice crackers) or Dango (grilled mochi balls dipped in sauce).

 Head to one of the big Izakaya restaurants like Watami which is sort of like Japanese tapas with lots of share dishes.
 The massive menus here are sure to satisfy the fussiest eaters and there’s always chips (fries) as a last resort.
 There are also small hole-in-the-wall Izakaya’s which are like a mini-pub and usually specialise in just a few dishes, mainly yakitori.
-Piss Alley in Shinjuku (official name is Omoide Yokocho), is a great place to try a few of these smaller places.
+Piss Alley in Shinjuku (official name is Omoide Yokocho), Hoppy Street in Asakusa or Ameyoko in Ueno are great spots to try a few of these smaller places.

 Tokyo Food Markets